What are the non-operative treatments?

-For arthritis the 2 main operations are either to clean out the joint called: MP joint debridement or with more severe disease: MP joint fusion (arthrodesis) (joint replacement is not typically undertaken for this joint as patients typically tolerate a stiff thumb MP joint very well):
+For arthritis the 2 main operations are either to clean out the joint called: MP joint debridement or with more severe disease: MP joint fusion (arthrodesis).
+Joint replacement is not typically undertaken for this joint as patients typically tolerate a stiff thumb MP joint very well):

 The surgeon makes a cut over the back of the joint.
 The joint is opened up and cleaned out.
-If the joint cartilage is suficiently worn the surgeon may fuse the joint.
+If the joint cartilage is sufficiently worn the surgeon may fuse the joint.
 At the end of the operation the deep tissues are closed and the skin is then stitched up usually with absorbable stitches.
-A supportive dressing is applied and the patient's arm elevated.
+A supportive dressing is applied and the patient’s arm elevated.

 The total time in hospital is usually 2-4 hours.